sstefdev/sstefdev/README.md

 ###

 <p align="left">Hello!
 I'm a web developer with a passion for creating functional and visually appealing websites, with a particular focus on backend development.
-I've been interested in the field since I was a teenager and have spent the majority of my career honing my skills and knowledge in both frontend and backend web development.
+I've been interested in the field since I was a teenager and have spent the majority of my career honing my skills and knowledge in both frontend and backend web development. <br />
  In addition to web development, I enjoy exploring the potential of blockchain and how it can be used to create more secure and transparent online systems.
 At the end of the day, I believe that we should all pursue careers that allow us to do what we love and where our hearts lie.</p>

 ###